KarolBajkowski/craftinginterpreters/README.md

+## About this fork
+This is a personal work-in-progress fork of the original repository.
+The changes in this repo are as follows:
+- Fix Dart code to be compilable with Dart v.3.0 and later.
+It mostly contains null annotations.
+In a couple of places, I had to modify the code slightly because of the API breaking changes.
+Although now it works, the generated \*.html files are slightly different.
+So it needs further refinement.
+- Some minor fixes in makefiles for the w64devkit toolkit on Windows.

+Because of the incomplete work and work in progress, I didn't try to merge it back to the original repository.
+When all known issues are resolved, then I think I could merge back to the upstream repository.

+# The original README is below:

 This is the repo used for the in-progress book "[Crafting Interpreters][]".
 It contains the Markdown text of the book, full implementations of both interpreters, as well as the build system to weave the two together into the